nujiy/lua2python/README.md

 # lua2python
-Lua-to-Python transpiler via AST manipulation: Parses Lua code, transforms its AST to Python AST, and generates Python source.
+A "Lua to Python" transpiler via AST manipulation: Parses Lua code, transforms its AST to Python AST, and generates Python source.
 Built with luaparser and astunparse.